 High profile gigs from Cabo San Lucas to The Kennedy Center Gala, Bellagio Las Vegas to Nantucket, and all up and down the Eastern Seaboard followed along with "fly dates" to Denver, Chicago, Montana, Florida, Boston, Charleston and beyond.
 The band's reputation grew, aided by multiple NYE appearances at The Greenbrier, The Homestead and other fine resorts.

-A 2013-2014 retooling of some positions in the band caused by some retirements of original members produced the younger, hipper lineup today, yet still anchored by horn players from the original orchestra, a thumping rhythm section with a decidedly youthful groove, and 5 dynamic vocalists still including the Sinatra Stylist, a Motown specialist, and 3 beautiful and talented female vocalists.
+A 2013-2014 retooling of some positions in the band caused by some retirements of original members produced the younger, hipper lineup today, yet still anchored by horn players from the original orchestra, a thumping rhythm section with a decidedly youthful groove, and 5 dynamic vocalists still including a Sinatra Stylist, a Motown specialist, and 3 beautiful and talented female vocalists.

 Big Ray and the Kool Kats plays the very best music from many eras and genre, including the most popular dance hits of today.